themattchan/more-snippets/README.md

 # more-snippets
-Things lacking from the bundled yanippets library, including snippets for all the Lisps
+Things lacking from the bundled yasnippets library, including snippets for all the Lisps